UPHL-BioNGS/Wastewater-genomic-analysis/README.md

 A collection of scripts that UPHL uses to analyze wastewater sequencing data.

-This repository provides a suite of bash scripts used for the analysis of wastewater sequencing data, with a primary focus on determining the SARS-CoV2 lineages and their abundance.
+This repository provides a suite of bash and python scripts used for the analysis of wastewater sequencing data, with a primary focus on determining the SARS-CoV2 lineages and their abundance.
 Initially developed for usage by UPHL bioinformaticians, these scripts can also be used by other researchers interested in similar genomic analyses.

-These scripts set up the required directory structure for analysis, run bioinformatics analysis, and generate submission folders for NCBI.
-The output of the analysis is an aggregated CSV file containing the lineage data, which can be further used for visualization purposes or deeper data exploration.
+The bash scripts set up the required directory structure for analysis, run bioinformatics analysis, and generate submission folders for NCBI.
+The output of the bioinformatics analysis is an aggregated CSV file containing the lineage data.
+You will need to run [the python script under section 'Wastewater Lineage Data Aggregator'](##wastewater-lineage-data-aggregator) to complete the workflow as this python script will aggregate lineage data from previous runs with the current sequencing run and generate a CSV file which can be further used for visualization purpose on Microreact or deeper data exploration.

 ## Prerequisites